openchlai/rest_api/README.md

+# REST_API

-This library generates REST API endpoints for a given mysql table.
+This library generates REST API endpoints given a 'model defination' for a mysql table.

 The generated REST API endpoints are:
 - List     GET /